 This type of pain is exactly what gentle yoga aims to improve.
 Each pose is slow and gentle, as the name implies.
 Movements are doable no matter where you are on your fitness journey.

-How long before nerve flossing treatments start showing results?
+How long does it take before nerve flossing treatments start showing results?